rhymeswithvocal/digital-garden/_notes/business-and-art.md

 ---
 title: Business/Art Parallels
 ---
 I had a conversation with a friend recently about my relationship to art as I came into college and my relationship to entrepreneurship as I leave it.
 I realized in both cases, while I didn't want to pursue either thing full-time, it was still important that I be surrounded by the kinds of people who had an interest in it.
-And it made me realize that the creative impulse for artists and for entrepreneurs is pretty similar, and I'm always looking to be plugged into a scene with that kind of creative impulse.
+And it made me realize that the creative impulse for artists and for entrepreneurs is pretty similar, and I'm always looking to be plugged into a community with that kind of creative impulse.

 ## Believing things will work requires an element of delusion
 This is pretty similar to [[Willingness to Jump]]